- Violin, Chamber Music

 Degrees and Studies

-Early studies in Juilliard's Pre-College Division; graduated from Harvard U., magna cum laude, in 2000.
+Early studies at Juilliard Pre-College Division; graduated from Harvard, magna cum laude, in 2000.